The Bed of Procrustes and Hypostatisation

 Alan Watts

-Take for an example, when we lose our car keys?
-We look where they should be and find they’re not there (reality not matching expectations).
+Take, another example, when we lose our car keys.
+We look where they should be and find they’re not there (reality does not match expectations).
 Then we look in some other places, then bizarrely, we go back and look again as if the keys would magically appear!
-However our expectations still need to be met; we need to find our car keys.
+However, our expectations still need to be met; we must find our car keys.
 So we get angry and flustered because we’re going to be late.
+In this scenario, our attitude is that reality is wrong because we have to be in the right; our expectations for a smooth, simple life must be met because the world owes us.

-Scenarios are not always so innocuous; sometimes, in the most extreme they involve the risk of death.
+Scenarios are not always so innocuous; sometimes, in the most extreme, they involve the risk of death.
 Imagine finding yourself lost in an unfamiliar jungle after an air crash.
 Or stranded on a remote island or lost at sea in a lifeboat.
-Here the reality doesn’t fit our expectations in a big way.
-How you deal with this situation can determine whether you live or die.
-Do we try to live as before or adapt to our new situation?
+Here, the reality doesn’t fit our expectations in a big way but it’s the same issue, are we clinging our expectations or adapting to the situation?

 Back to Reality